hpcleuven/VscDocumentation/source/access/mfa_login.rst

   session settings (e.g., accepted cookies).

 - Go back to your browser, SSH client or terminal.
-  You should now be connected to a login node on the cluster.
+  You should now be connected to a login node on the cluster or to the OnDemand web portal, respectively.
   E.g. for a PuTTY session, a successful login is rewarded with a welcome message: